General information

 OMDF register number (Ministry of Agriculture of Spain): 153/2013

-CROSSTRAP® WET COLLECTION CUP
+CROSSTRAP® WET COLLECTION CUP (with slider) 1 L

-Collection cup for wet catches, located at the bottom of CROSSTRAP® traps.
+Wet catch collector located at the bottom of CROSSTRAP® traps.

-Code: UIPFETA156
+Code: UIPFETA311

-CROSSTRAP® DRY COLLECTION CUPS
+CROSSTRAP® DRY COLLECTION CUP (with slider)

-Collection cup for dry use, or live catches, located at the bottom of CROSSTRAP® traps.
+Trap collector for dry use, or live traps, located at the bottom of the CROSSTRAP® traps.

 Code: UIPFETA157

-CROSSTRAP® DRY COLLECTION CUPS
+CROSSTRAP® DRY COLLECTION CUP

 Storing the diffurser